 In my years as a sales management coach, I have encountered every type of sales manager.
 From the newbie manager who was promoted because he/she had the best sales record, to the MBA sales-trainer-turned-manager.
 Yes, I have seen them come and go.
 I have seen them wildly succeed and miserably fail.
 Through this pedigree of experience, I have learned how to spot the superstar managers.

 Though there are several different personality types that can succeed in sales, the best sales leaders have many things in common.
-Most are genuine, highly ambitious and extremely driven.
+Most great sales managers are genuine, highly ambitious and extremely driven.
 The way they manage is the real differentiator though.

 Superstar sales managers all do the following:

-What other behaviors do you think are indicators of star sales performers?
+What other behaviors do you think are indicators of great sales managers?

 Howard Shore is a sales management coach and founder of Activate Group Inc, based in Miami, Florida.
 His firm works with companies to deliver transformational management and business coaching to executive leadership.
-To learn more about sales management coaching through AGI, please visit activategroupinc.com, contact Howard at (305) 722-7213.
+To learn more about sales management coaching through AGI, please contact us today or give us a call at (305) 722-7213.